CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14a_Threat_Hunting.md

 ### Task 5: Save a reusable hunting query

-Bookmarks preserve a query _and_ the specific results you found relevant, so you can return to your evidence later.
-In this task you'll save your hunt as a reusable query and bookmark a key result.
+In this task you'll save your hunt as a reusable query..

 1. In the **Microsoft Sentinel (1)** section, expand **Threat management (2)** and select **Hunting (3)**.